Skip to Main Content

 103. Dog Walking

 Dog walking is one of the first jobs lots of kids will have, and it can also be their first contribution to a cause.
-They can volunteer to walk dogs for donations or participate in dog walking marathons where they get pledged support from family and friends.
+They can volunteer to walk dogs for donations or participate in dog-walking marathons, where they get pledged support from family and friends.

 104. Storytime Sessions